facebook pixel

 Share this article

-Users don’t really read websites — they scan through until something catches their eyes.
+Users don’t really read websites.
+They scan through until something catches their eye.

-If your website takes too long to load, visitors will simply move on to the next option, increasing your bounce rate and reducing engagement.
-A slow website doesn’t just frustrate users; it also negatively impacts conversions, especially for e-commerce sites where every second of delay could mean lost sales.
+If your website takes too long to load, visitors will simply move on to the next option.
+This increases bounce rates, reduces engagement, and negatively affects conversions.
+Especially for e-commerce sites, every second of delay could mean lost sales.

 How to Check Your Website's Speed?

-Before optimizing your website, it's a good idea to conduct a speed check.
-You can use tools like:
+Before optimising your website, conduct a speed check.
+Recommended tools:

 1. Pagespeed Insights